Joseph G. Pinten: Bishop of Superior

 On November 30, 1921, Pope Benedict XV appointed Pinten as the third bishop of Superior.
 He was ordained bishop on May 3, 1922, at St. Peter Cathedral with Archbishop Sebastian Messmer presiding.
 The next day, an enthronement ceremony was held at Sacred Heart Pro-Cathedral in Superior, Wisconsin.

 After his arrival in Superior, Pinten purchased a home for himself.
 When he learned that a local community of sisters was living in an overcrowded residence, he remodeled the house and quietly turned it over to them.
 He oversaw numerous building and expansion projects throughout the diocese.

 Ground breaking for the new cathedral began on June 23, 1926.
 In his last act as bishop of Superior, Pinten blessed and laid the cornerstone for the Cathedral of Christ the King in Superior on October 24, 1926.
 The next day he left for his new appointment at Grand Rapids.

 Bishop of Grand Rapids

 On June 25, 1926, Pope Pius XI appointed Pinten as the fourth bishop of Grand Rapids.
 He was installed there on October 28, 1926.

 Death and legacy

 On November 1, 1940, Pope Pius XII accepted Pinten's resignation as bishop of Superior and appointed him as titular bishop of Sela.
-In poor health after his retirement, Joseph Pinter moved back to Marquette, Michigan, where he died at St. Mary's Hospital on November 6, 1945.
+In poor health after his retirement, Joseph Pinten moved back to Marquette, Michigan, where he died at St. Mary's Hospital on November 6, 1945.